open-sauced/intro/05-how-to-contribute-to-open-source.md

 ### Prerequisite

-You'll need to have these tools donwloaded and installed in your local machine:
+You'll need to have these tools donwloaded and installed on your local machine:

 - [Node.js](https://nodejs.org)
 - [Visual Studio Code (VS Code)](https://code.visualstudio.com/)